ajbmachon/buddah-bot/docs/prd/epic-3-chat-history-persistence.md

 ### Story 3.1: Set Up AssistantCloud and Configure Authentication

 **As a** developer,
-**I want** to set up AssistantCloud with anonymous authentication, **so that** users can have persistent chat history without requiring account creation.
+**I want** to set up AssistantCloud with Auth.js integration, **so that** authenticated users can have persistent chat history tied to their Google account.

 **Acceptance Criteria:**
 1. AssistantCloud account created at https://cloud.assistant-ui.com
 2. Project created in AssistantCloud dashboard with name `buddahbot`
 3. Environment variables configured:
    - `NEXT_PUBLIC_ASSISTANT_BASE_URL` - Frontend API URL from dashboard
-   - `ASSISTANT_API_KEY` - API key from dashboard (for future server-side operations)
+   - `ASSISTANT_API_KEY` - API key from dashboard (for server-side operations)
-4. Anonymous mode enabled (browser session-based user IDs)
+4. Auth.js integration configured (user ID from session, not anonymous)
 5. Connection test successful (can create and retrieve threads)
 6. `.env.local.example` updated with new environment variables
 7. Environment variables deployed to Vercel production